mwvgroup/pwv_kpno/rst_source/validation/data_handling.rst

 Standard SuomiNet data files are published with PWV and PWV error values recorded to a one decimal point precision.
 Unfortunately, the error in PWV can sometimes be less than 0.05.
-As a result, the SuomiNet data pipeline will round these some measurements to have an error of 0.0.
+As a result, the SuomiNet data pipeline will round the error in these measurements to 0.0.
 To account for this loss of information, **pwv_kpno** adds a conservative 0.025 error to all downloaded PWV measurements.